Dimension of the moduli space of a curve in the complex plane: Introduction

 is a basis of the Saito module since

-In that case, the couple of valuation is $\left(1,5\right)$ whose sum is exactly $6.$ However, perturbing a bit $S$ leads to different values of the multiplicities.
+In that case, the couple of valuation is $\left(1,p-1\right)$ whose sum is exactly $p.$ \end{example*} \begin{example*} However, perturbing a bit $S$, when for instance $p=6$ and $q=7$ leads to different values of the multiplicities.
 For instance, if $S$ if the curve $y^{6}-x^{7}+x^{4}y^{4}=0$ which is topologically but not analytically equivalent to $y^{6}=x^{7},$ one can show that the couple